Positive Crankcase Understanding

 The PCV Valve – More Complicated Than You Think

 The purpose of the PCV valve is to meter the flow of the vapor from the crankcase to the intake manifold.
-This is necessary in order to provide proper ventilation for the crankcase while not upsetting the fuel/air mixture for combustion.
+This is necessary to provide proper ventilation for the crankcase while not upsetting the fuel/air mixture for combustion.

 Blow-by gases and vapor should be removed at about the same rate they enter the crankcase.
 Since blow-by is minimal at idle and increases during high-speed operation, the PCV valve must control the flow of vapor accordingly.
 The PCV valve is designed to compensate for the engine ventilation needs at varying engine speeds.
 It is operated by manifold vacuum, which increases or decreases as engine speeds and loads change.

 For example, at low or idle engine speeds manifold vacuum is high.
-This pulls the plunger to the extreme forward position or manifold end of the valve.
+This pulls the plunger to the extreme-forward position or manifold end of the valve.
 Due to the shape of the plunger, vapor flow is reduced to a minimum.
 The low rate of the flow is adequate for ventilation purposes and will not upset the fuel/air mixture ratio.

-At high speeds, manifold vacuum is decreased.
+At high speeds, the manifold vacuum is decreased.
 The plunger is only drawn to a point about midway in the housing.
 This allows a maximum flow of vapor.
 Since the engine needs more fuel/air mixture at high speeds, the introduction of more vapor does not significantly affect performance.
 In the event of a backfire, pressure from the intake manifold forces the plunger to the closed or engine-off position.
 This prevents the backfire flame from reaching the crankcase and exploding the combustible vapor.

 Okay?
 Now What If It Isn’t Working Properly?